Learning to read and reading to learn

 Speaking and listening skills are essential to literacy and involves more than your ability to talk and hear other people.
 It is about adapting language to suit the situation and linking your listening and speaking skills to be able to respond to others.
 Speaking and listening skills for the basis of early literacy skills in nursery and continue to be a focus as children are encouraged to articulate their thoughts, ideas and opinions.

-Reading is really important as it is so closely linked to success at school and thus children's self-esteem, confidence and motivation.
-Being able to read is the key to independent learning and so it's given a high priority by all staff.
-Learning to read is a complex process, but basically we need to decode the words and also understand what we are reading.
-We set out to make sure all of our children are confident readers with a wide range of experience!
+Reading is a vital skill for all children to develop and is closely linked to success in all areas of school as well as children's self-esteem, confidence and motivation.
+Being able to read well is the key to independent learning and so it is given the upmost priority by all staff.
+Learning to read is a complex process, but in simple terms we need to decode the words and also understand what we are reading.
+We want all of our children to become confident, fluent readers as quickly as possible, and experience a wide range of enjoyable texts!

 Read, Write Inc. supports children with early reading and writing skills and is used daily throughout reception and Key Stage 1.
 Children learn to read the first common 40+ sounds and blend these sounds into words, using ‘Fred Talk’.
 They then learn to read the same sounds with alternative graphemes.
 Phonic books are carefully matched to the children’s increasing knowledge of phonics and ‘tricky’ words and, children are given lots of opportunities to re-read the stories to increase their fluency and develop a storyteller’s voice.
 Simple comprehension skills are developed by talking through the books they read fluently, make predications and ‘think out loud’ about the story and characters.
 The children write every day in these sessions and use ‘Fred fingers’ to practice their spelling linked to their phonic knowledge.
 Composition (ideas, vocabulary and grammar) is developed when children build and rehearse their own sentences based on their own experiences and ideas from the story.
 Early handwriting is practiced every day.